-Appears only if the Master Comms option is fitted.
+Appears only if the Master Comms and/or Analogue output option is fitted.
 When enabled, this allows a user with this login to edit the default value of any output channel.
 Normally the defaults are used only when the source channel is 'In Error'.